-Microchip tinyAVR® devices have a successive approximation Analog-to-Digital Converter (ADC) capable of conversion rates up to 15 ksps with a resolution of 10 bits.
-It features a flexible multiplexer, which allows the ADC to measure the voltage at multiple single ended inputs and at internal channels from the device.
-Single ended input channels are referred to ground.
+Microchip megaAVR® devices have a successive approximation Analog-to-Digital Converter (ADC) capable of conversion rates up to 15 ksps with a resolution of 10 bits.
+It features a flexible multiplexer, which allows the ADC to measure the voltage at multiple single-ended input pins and an internal channel from the bandgap reference in the device.
+Single-ended input channels are referred to ground.

-This application note describes the basic functionality of the ADC in Microchip tinyAVR devices in single ended mode with code examples on Microchip ATtiny88 to get started.
-The code examples are written using assembly and C language by using Atmel Studio 7.
-The code is available in Atmel START.
+This application note describes the basic functionality of the ADC in Microchip megaAVR devices in single-ended mode with code examples on Microchip ATmega88 to get started.
+The code examples are written in 'C' language and have been tested on the Microchip STK®600 starter kit for functionality.